codahale/sneaker/README.md

 Packing a set of secrets produces a TAR archive with two files:
-`key.kms`, which is the encrypted data key, and `secrets.tar.aes`, which is an AES-GCM encrypted TAR archive containing the actual secrets (again, with the nonce prepended and using the KMS key ID as authenticated data).
+`key.kms`, which is the encrypted data key, and `secrets.tar.aes`, which is an AES-GCM encrypted TAR archive containing the actual secrets (again, using the KMS key ID as authenticated data).